Lozarta-V/R-Studio-Power-Bi-Project/README.md

 12. 📈 **Film by Profitability**

 ## Conclusion
-🎬💡 This Power BI dashboard provides valuable insights into the performance of Hollywood movies between 2007 and 2011.
+🎬💡 These Power BI dashboards provides valuable insights into the performance of Hollywood movies between 2007 and 2011.
 Users can explore various aspects such as ratings, profitability, and revenue trends to understand the dynamics of the movie industry during this period.